-Looking at the second objective relating to the factors associated with perceived impact on work and private life, a temporary reduction in contracted work hours (i.e., mandatory short-time work) and changes in work time were strongly associated with reporting deterioration of work life.
-This is in line with previous research suggesting that employees whose contract had been reduced or terminated due to the lockdown measures were particularly vulnerable to developing mental health problems [11, 13].
-For those affected by short-time work, fear of losing their job significantly contributed to the distress and negatively affected MWB [7].[11, 13]As one would expect, the few who lost their jobs were most negatively affected by the crisis.
-Further, an increase in caring duties and, perhaps more surprisingly, changes in leisure time were associated with perceived deterioration of work life.Changes in private life routines, such as amount of leisure time, may require efforts for readjustments that can interfere with work life.
-Finally, older employees in the 61–65 age group had a higher OR of reporting deterioration of their work life.
-An explanation can be that older workers may be more sensitive to changes in daily structure and less flexible in adapting to a new situation, such as mandatory WFH, reduced live contact with colleagues, and the use of remote work technology.
+The second objective was to explore the factors associated with perceived impact on work and private life.
+A change in contracted work hours (i.e., mandatory short-time work, job loss), and changes in work time were strongly associated with reporting deterioration of work life.
+[11, 13]Those affected by short-time work experienced a significant disruption in their work routine as well as fear of losing the job, factors associated with increased level of distress and low MWB [7].
+In consequence, employees whose contract had been reduced or terminated due to the lockdown measures are particularly vulnerable to developing mental health problems [11, 13].
+Further, an increase in caring duties, and, perhaps more surprisingly, increase and decrease in leisure time were strongly associated with perceived deterioration of work life.
+Such changes in private life routines may require efforts for readjustments that can interfere with work and work-life balance.
+These readjustments may be particularly difficult for older employees (i.e., age group 61–65) who were more likely to report deterioration of their work life.
+They may be particularly sensitive to changes in daily structure and less flexible in adapting to a new situation, such as mandatory WFH, less personal contact with colleagues, and an increase in the use of digital technology.

-In contrast, the COVID-19 measures also seem to have related to some positive shifts in work life.
-WFH was most strongly associated with perceived positive impact of the COVID-19 crisis on work life.
-Interestingly, the group that reported WFH for the first time had the highest odds of experiencing a positive shift in their work life as a result of the COVID-19 lockdown, supporting evidence from Ipsen and colleagues [26]. positive impact of WFH be explained by various benefits, such as a reduction or absence of commute time, more job autonomy, more opportunities to try out new things, and general increased flexibility in the organization of the workday.
-[37, 38]Further, a decrease in work time was negatively associated with perceived positive impact on work life. , , thus impeding perceived improvement of work life.
-In contrast, an increase in leisure time was associated with perceived positive impact of the COVID-19 crisis on work life.
-From the resource perspective, more time for leisure may allow for better recovery from work and rebuilding of personal resources [37, 38], which can then help an individual deal with work demands.
-Finally[37, 38]the oldest age groups, 54–60 and 61–65 years, were less likely to report an improvement in their work life.
-As in the case of deterioration of work life, older employees may struggle more with the new situation and may be less successful in transforming the new situation to their benefit.
+WFH was most strongly associated with perceived positive impact of the COVID-19 crisis on work life, particularly in those reporting WFH for the first time, supporting evidence from Ipsen and colleagues [26].
+This positive impact of WFH may be explained by a reduction or absence of commute time, more job autonomy, more flexible workdays, and ultimately, extra time for leisure.
+In fact, increased leisure time was another important factor associated with perceived positive impact of the COVID-19 crisis on work life.
+More time for leisure may allow for better recovery from work and rebuilding of personal resources [37, 38], which can then help an individual deal with work demands.
+In contrast, a change in contracted working hours and a decrease in work time were negatively associated with perceived positive impact on work life.
+A reduction in work time may not only cause financial problems, but also reduces important daily routines and social interactions at work, and may trigger fear of losing one’s job.
+Again, older employees may struggle more with the new situation and may be less successful in transforming it to their benefit, explaining why [37, 38][37, 38]the oldest age groups, 54–60 and 61–65 years, were less likely to report an improvement in their work life.